azagniotov/stubby4j/README.md

 * [Code Examples](https://github.com/azagniotov/stubby4j/blob/master/docs/CODE-EXAMPLES.md)

 ## Change Log
+### 1.0.63

+* Added ability to specify sequence of stub responses for the same URI, that are sent to the client in the loop [FEATURE]

 ### 1.0.62

 * Added ability to specify regex in stabbed URL for dynamic matching [FEATURE]